Goodfellas | 1990

 It’s in Neir’s that Jimmy flips out at the post-heist party when he discovers that his co-conspirators have been splashing out their new-found cash, which is not good news.
 As they walk along 78th Street toward the bar, Henry realises that Jimmy is planning to get rid of all of his problems.

-Increasingly slipping into coke-addled paranoia, Henry delivers unwanted guns to Jimmy at his house, 94-24 220th Street at 94th Road in Douglaston-Little Neck.
+▶ Increasingly slipping into coke-addled paranoia, Henry delivers unwanted guns to Jimmy at his house, 94-24 220th Street at 94th Road, Jamaica, in Queens. ⏏

 It turns out that the ’copter is not a symptom of Hill’s paranoia after all as he finds himself busted.